blueNSX/FRDocs_prod-master/Setup/fr0101_Setup-Developer-Workstation.md

 ![Github-always](./images/fr0101-10_Github-always.png "Github-always")

+--- Fix needed show Commit Button
 #### 4. Click on the Commit checkmark above the Message textbox

 ![Github-push-2](./images/fr0101-10_Github-push-2.png "Github-push-2")

+--- Fix needs picture of Yes not No
 #### 5. If this shows then, Select Yes at the Git fetch box

 ![Github-no](./images/fr0101-10_Github-no.png "Github-no")